 Security and Authentication Settings - Determine the secure connection types for each external server (SSL or StartTLS).
 Determine authentication methods for external servers such as simple, or external (SASL mechanisms).
+If synchronizing passwords, encoded or especially for clear-text, the connection should be secure.
 If synchronizing to or from a Microsoft Active Directory system, establish an SSL or StartTLS connection to the Data Sync Server.
+Password encryption should also be enabled for synchronization from Active Directory, or when synchronizing clear-text passwords.